AlexAplin/nndownload/README.md

 - If you do not have a [premium account](https://secure.nicovideo.jp/secure/premium_detail/), you may download low quality videos during economy mode hours (typically 12 PM - 2 AM JST) or during other periods of high traffic.
 - When downloading without a login (using -g/--no-login), Flash videos (some video IDs starting with "nm") may not be available for download or will only be available in a lower quality.
 - Running multiple download sessions on the same connection may lead to temporary blocks or throttling.
+- These functions are not currently supported:
+  - Downloading Niconama timeshifts
+  - Downloading a user's manga
+  - Downloading Seiga thumbnails and comments
+  - Dwnloading channel blog comments

 ## Features
  - Download videos with comments, thumbnails, and metadata
- - Download Seiga images and manga
+ - Download Seiga images and manga with metadata
+ - Download channel blog articles
  - Download mylists
  - Download a user's videos, mylists, or illustrations
- - Download a channel's videos or blog articles
+ - Download a channel's videos or blog
+ - Generate stream URLs for Niconama broadcasts
  - Download videos faster using multiple threads
- - Generate stream URLs for Niconama broadcasts
  - Process lists of URLs from text files

 ## Requirements